ahmsay/Solidvessel/README.md

 Initially, there is a problem with docker configuration.
 Since the services start in a different network, they are not running on localhost anymore.
 I did port mapping, but it is only for me to access them by using my local device.
-Client services need to get the url of configuration server, discovery server and their databases' urls to run properly.
+Client services need to get the url of discovery server, and their databases' urls to run properly.

 To solve this problem, I wrote an additional command in the <b>docker-compose.yml</b> file for client services to run them with a different Spring profile.
 For example when I try to run the application with Docker Compose, account service starts with a new Spring profile.
 Now I can override the discovery server url for that profile.
 The new url is the same service name in the docker-compose.yml file: <b>discovery-server</b>.
 Spring is clever enough to resolve it.
 Same thing also applies for config server and database.
-Now with the overridden urls, account service and other services can connect to the discovery server, the config server and their databases.
+Now with the overridden urls, account service and other services can connect to the discovery server, and their databases.
 Furthermore, -thanks to Spring profiles- I don't need to change my code to run the application in different environments.

-So is it done now?
-NO!
-Client services first try to connect the config server, then the discovery server.
-When using docker compose, all services start at the same time.
-That means the config server may not be ready when a client tries to connect.
-That causes clients to fail to start.
-To fix it, I added <b>spring-retry</b> dependency to client services.
-This solution was not working with <b>application.yml</b> files, so I started to use <b>bootstrap.yml</b>
-files (Bootstrap context loads before the application context).
-Now if config server is not ready, clients try to reconnect instead of shutting down.
-Once they connect to the config server, they'll try to connect the discovery server.
-Fortunately, if the discovery server is not ready, they won't shut down and automatically try to reconnect.
+Quick note: If the discovery server is not ready, client services will automatically try to reconnect.

 In conclusion, to run this application with Docker Compose, you only need the <b>docker-compose.yml</b> file.
 When you write `docker-compose up` command, after a bunch of errors (services desperately trying to connect each other) it will